How Much Breastmilk or Formula to Give a Newborn

-Between 1 and 4 months, many babies will decrease the number of times they nurse to eight times per day; however, it may feel like they are nursing more often because many babies will “cluster feed.”
-This means your baby might prefer to eat several, small meals in a short period of time—like around dinnertime—compared to the times when his feedings are more spaced out.
-Once again, this isn’t a forever thing.
+Between the ages of 1 and 4 months, many babies will decrease the number of times they nurse to 8 times per day; however, it may feel like they are nursing more often because many babies will “cluster feed.”

-As with breastfeeding, the formula feeding guide for babies birth to 4 months old varies as they get older.
+As with breastfeeding, the formula-feeding guide for babies from birth to 4 months old varies as they get older.

-- During the first month, formula-fed babies consume 2 to 4 ounces every two to four hours through the day and night.
+- During the first month, formula-fed babies typically consume 2 to 4 ounces every 2 to 4 hours through the day and night.

-- From 1 month of age to 4 months, formula-fed babies generally take around 4 to 6 ounces every four hours.
+- From 1 month of age to 4 months, formula-fed babies generally consume around 4 to 6 ounces every 4 hours.

-We know that formula can be expensive, but that doesn’t mean you should force a baby to finish a bottle.
+We know that formula can be expensive, but that doesn’t mean you should force your baby to finish a bottle.
 It’s still important to pay attention to your baby’s hunger and fullness cues.
-To reduce the formula waste, prepare a bottle with a smaller portion of formula.
-If he is still hungry, prepare another ounce or two.
+To minimize waste, consider preparing a bottle with a smaller portion of formula first.
+If your baby is still hungry, prepare another ounce or 2.

-If you are worried about how much your baby eats, or if he is eating much more or less than these amounts, talk to your baby’s doctor.
+If you are worried about how much your baby eats, or if they are eating much more or less than these amounts, talk to your baby’s doctor.